netlify/markdown-to-sanity/bin/blogs/2017-10-27-introducing-public-deploy-logs-for-open-source-sites.md

 topics:
   - news
 tags:
-  - deploy previews
+  - Deploy Previews
-  - deploys
+  - Deploys
 format: blog
 description: >-
   Deploy Previews are now more useful for the open source community.
 When you